-When deciding the approach for your TV advert idea it is key to consider the different types of TV Adverts available.
+When deciding the approach for your TV advert idea it is key to consider the different types of TV Adverts you can do.
 Concretely, you have to consider how you want to make the viewer feel after watching your advert and your message in association with your brand.

-Essentially that’s what TV Adverts are, ‘messages’ which should always be ‘In-line’ with your brand.
-Over the years companies have experimented with adverts, some have been really successful and others not so.
-For example, many people can recall the Christmas Coke Cola advert.
-However, many of them will not be able to recall the Tango advert.
-It involved a man randomly slapping people in the street and young people started mimicking the actions of the characters within the message.
-Consequently, the avert was soon banned.
+Essentially that’s what TV Adverts are, ‘messages’ which should always be in line with your brand.
+Over the years, companies have experimented with adverts, some have been really successful and others not so.
+For example, many people can recall the Christmas Coke-Cola advert, but not many of them will be able to recall what the Tango advert was about.

-Here a brand will use a celebrity to endorse their product or service.
-Celebrities generally have a sense of ownership and validation, and the viewer is left to think: ‘if this celebrity can get behind this product so can I’.
+In this type of TV Advert, the brand uses a celebrity to endorse their product or service.
+Many companies have done this as generally, celebrities give viewers a sense of ownership and validation, and the viewer ends up thinking: ‘okay, if this celebrity can get behind this product, so can I’.

 ‘People buy people’.
 In these adverts happy customers say nice things about your product or service either in their home for a real customer experience or at the place of buying the service.
 This gives the viewer a sense of validation – ‘these people being interviewed are just like me, and that is exactly what I’m looking for’.

 According to BrightLocal, over half of shoppers trust customer reviews as much as the recommendations given by their friends or family.
 The power of word-of-mouth marketing is enormous, so your company can benefit greatly from this.

 These testimonials are arranged, although allegedly without actors.
 In any case, having these women sample the product on-screen helps giving the impression that the antiperspirant feels nice and performs as well.

 3. Dramatised TV Adverts

 This television commercial features 3D-printed hearts and stem-cell-coated plasters.
 However, it would not have had the same impact if the advertisers had not used this level of dramatisation.